One Health Clinic

 Vickie Ramirez, One Health Clinic Administrator, University of Washington

-Courtney Stanley, One Health Clinic Coordinator, Washington State University
+Jessica Charlton, One Health Clinic Manager, Washington State University